materialsproject/pymatgen/docs_rst/addons.rst

 * `pymatgen-io-fleur <http://pypi.org/project/pymatgen-io-fleur>`_: Provides modules for reading and writing files used by the `fleur <https://www.flapw.de/rel>`_ DFT code.
 This package is maintained by the juDFT team.

-Add-ons for Externals Services
+Add-ons for External Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* None at present.
+* None at present

 External Tools
 --------------